rwoll/CS051Proposal/README.md

 ## Questions to Consider

-+ How setup the current lab folders to work with GitHub?
++ How would the current lab folders be modified to work with GitHub?
     + All that needs to be done, is to initialize a repository, using Git or EGit, in the containing folder of the starter code, push it to the remote `PomonaCollege/cs051-FA201X` educational branch.
 When the starter code